-"Wives, in the same way be submissive to your husbands..."
 Taking the principle of submission to authority, Peter applies it directly to wives.

-I would like you now to look at Ephesians chapter 5.
-As you find Ephesians 5, listen to Titus 2:3 "The older women (in the church) are to train the younger women to be subject (or submit same word) to their husbands."
+I want you now to turn to the book of Ephesians chapter 5.

+As you find Eph 5, listen to Titus 2:3 "The older women (in the church) are to train the younger women to be subject (or submit - same word) to their husbands."

-Now in Ephesians 5 we come to the most well known verses on the matter - v 22-24.
-READ text, will demonstrate that what we have here in Ephesians is a fuller treatment of the same instruction given in Colossians.
+Now in Ephesians 5 we come to the most well-known verses on the matter - v 22-24.
+READ